belabrockmann/100-days-of-code/r1-log.md

 ### R1D88
 I think I'm finished with the article.
 Want to release it next Monday.
 Also watched a short video about logo design.

+### R1D89
+Today I was in the mood for some React, so I continued wirh the React Bootcamp on Scrimba.
+I also watched some Videos about High-Order-Components.